Alonmizra/nx/docs/blog/2023-06-20-introducing-nx-ecosystem-ci.md

 ### Reporting the results

 The Nx Ecosystem CI is integrated with GitHub Actions, which helps with its automation process.
 The CI pipeline is scheduled to run three times a week (on Mondays, Wednesdays, and Fridays) and can also be triggered manually.
 The workflow uses a matrix strategy to run the suites in parallel.
 Each suite is given a big amount of memory, and the pipeline is configured with a long timeout, meaning that even if one suite encounters an error, the rest will continue to run.
 This ensures that we get comprehensive feedback on the health of all the test suites, regardless of individual failures.
-Once the test suites run, Github sends a message to the [Nrwl Community Slack](https://join.slack.com/t/nrwlcommunity/shared_invite/zt-1wbp4do0g-3czhwijFnRzsilGI7eJuag) `#nx-ecosystem-ci` channel with the status of each suite, enabling the team and the community to view the results.
+Once the test suites run, Github sends a message to the [Nx Official Discord Server](https://go.nx.dev/community)
+`#ecosystem-ci` channel with the status of each suite, enabling the team and the community to view the results.
 Each result points to the Nx tag that was used, and also the job logs on GitHub.

 Here is an example of a test run: